migueldelmazo/atom/README.md

     - [string|array of strings]
   - run: method to run when path's value changes
     - [string|function|array of strings and functions]
-    - if method is a string atom find this a method with this name in the context
+    - if method is a string atom find a method with this name in the context

-### getters
+### Getters

 ```javascript
 at(path, idx, defaultValue)